 WOODEN DOUBLE GLAZED SASH WINDOWS

-Double glazed sash windows allow you to retain the traditional charm and beauty of your wooden windows while also benefiting from modern energy performance.
+Double glazed sash windows allow you to keep the traditional charm and beauty of your wooden windows while also benefiting from modern energy performance.
 We offer two double glazed sash window solutions; replacement slimline timber secondary glazing installed into your existing sash box (window frame) and completely new wooden double glazed windows.

 Whether you opt for replacement sashes or new windows, our expert workshop will tailor-make your units and incorporate our unique Ventrolla Perimeter Sealing System (VPSS), designed to virtually eliminate draughts, leaks and rattles.